 The stock markets have from time-to-time experienced significant price and volume fluctuations that have affected the market prices for the common stock of pharmaceutical companies.
 These broad market fluctuations may cause the market price of our common stock to decline.
 In addition, the market price of our common stock may vary significantly based on AcelRx-specific events, such as receipt of Complete Response Letters, Warnings Letters, such as the Warning Letter we received from the FDA on February 11, 2021, negative clinical results, a negative vote or decision by an FDA advisory committee, or other negative feedback from the FDA, EMA, or other regulatory agencies.
 In the past, securities-related class action litigation has often been brought against a company following a decline in the market price of its securities.
 This risk is especially relevant for us because biotechnology and biopharmaceutical companies often experience significant stock price volatility in connection with their investigational drug candidate development programs and the FDA's review of their NDAs.
 Following receipt of the FDA's Warning Letter, a securities class action complaint was filed against us and two of our officers on June 8, 2021 in the United States District Court for the Northern District of California.
 The amended securities class action complaint, which was filed on March 7, 2022, named a third officer as a defendant.
-On September 28, 2022, the Court issued a formal written opinion, or the Opinion, dismissing all of the plaintiff's claims against the Company and the named defendants.
+On September 28, 2022, the Court issued a formal written opinion, or the First Opinion, dismissing all of the plaintiff's claims against the Company and the named defendants with leave for plaintiffs to amend their complaint.
 On November 28, 2022 the plaintiffs filed their second amended complaint.
-On January 30, 2023 the Company filed its new motion to dismiss the second amended complaint and on March 16, 2023, plaintiffs filed their opposition to the Company's new motion to dismiss and on April 17, 2023, the Company filed its reply to the plaintiffs' opposition.
-Oral hearings on the new motion to dismiss are scheduled for May 25, 2023.
+On July 7, 2023, the Court issued a formal written opinion, or the Second Opinion, dismissing all of the plaintiff's claims against the Company and the named defendants with leave for plaintiffs to amend their complaint in part and without leave to amend in part.
+The plaintiff's deadline to file a third amended complaint is September 5, 2023.
 On July 6, 2021, September 30, 2021, October 26, 2021 and November 17, 2021, four purported shareholder derivative complaints were filed in the United States District Court for the Northern District of California asserting state and federal claims based on the same alleged misstatements as the securities class action complaint.
 On December 6, 2021, the Court entered an order consolidating all four actions and staying the consolidated action pending the outcome of any motion to dismiss the securities class action.
-Please refer to Note 7 to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information about these pending legal proceedings.
+Please refer to Note 6 to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information about these pending legal proceedings.
 Securities-related class action litigation often is expensive and diverts management's attention and our financial resources, which could harm our business.
 Additional lawsuits related to the pending litigation may follow.
 Moreover, if AcelRx experiences a decline in its stock price, we could face additional securities class action lawsuits.